-Stormwater damage is an ongoing problem all communities.
-Many times the infrastructure has been poorly maintained, pipes are undersized and neighborhoods are left with the problems that are difficult to solve by individuals.
-Many municipalities expect private homeowners to repair pipes and storm drainage systems that serve hundreds of homes and properties upstream just because a large drainage pipe crosses their property.
+Stormwater damage is an ongoing problem in Atlanta and in many neighborhoods.
+Many times, the infrastructure has been poorly maintained, pipes are undersized, and neighborhoods are left with problems that are difficult to solve by homeowners.
+Most municipalities expect private homeowners to repair pipes and storm drainage systems that serve hundreds of homes and properties upstream just because a large drainage pipe crosses their property.

-After each and every rain I receive calls from homeowners that have been damaged by stormwater.
-Water fills streets, backs up onto homeowner's yards and literally brings tears to homeowner's eyes.
-Many have been flooded so many times that just the thought and the sound of thunder upsets them.
-They don't know what to do or who to turn to.
+After every rain, I receive calls from homeowners that have been damaged by stormwater runoff.
+Their yards are flooded, the landscaping is damaged, and water seeps into their basements.
+The thought of rain brings tears to their eyes.
+Many homeowners have been flooded so many times that just the thought of rain and the sound of thunder upsets them.
+They do not know what to do or who to turn to.

-I go out to their property to help evaluate the problem and advise them of solutions to their stormwater damage problems.
-Some of the time the solution to the problem is easy to fix but often it is expensive.
+I make site inspections of water-damaged properties and evaluate stormwater problems.
+I determine the best and most cost-effective solutions to their stormwater damage.
+Often, the solution to the problem is not apparent and too often expensive to fix.
 No homeowner has money set aside for these types of issues.

 We all know that water runs downhill.

-But when you are looking for a home to buy, the flow of water to the property, across the property and away from the property is not front and center on your mind.
-It is the location, the kitchen and the master bedroom that is of up-most concern.
+But when homeowners are looking for a home to buy, stormwater is not the prevalent thing on their minds.
+It is the neighborhood of the home, the kitchen, and the master bedroom that are of most concern.

-As one homeowner said to me, "I never ever considered the drainage in the yard.
+As one homeowner said to me, "I never considered the drainage in the yard.
 It never crossed my mind that yard water may be a problem.
-I was deep into what curtains I would need and the color of paint for the kid's rooms."
+My mind was on what curtains I would need and the color of paint for the kid's rooms."

 This is typical.